 Advocating for Criminal Justice Reform

 Our criminal justice system is broken and unsustainable, both for our government and society.
 Our prison population is rising—30 years ago in Hawaiʻi, our prison population was under 1,000.
-Last year, it was over 5,500, including 1,300 sent to Arizona because of prison overcrowding.
+Today, it is over 5,500, with hundreds sent to Arizona because of prison overcrowding.
 According to the Hawaiʻi Department of Public Safety (PSD), Hawaiʻi spends about $140 per prison inmate per day, which includes program services, food, health care, and administrative costs.
 That comes out to $51,100 per year per prisoner locked up in Hawaiʻi, more than a year’s salary for many people in Hawaiʻi.
 In Hawaiʻi and across the country, spending on our criminal justice system continues to increase, yet over 40% of people released from prison return within 3 years.

 The Need for Sentencing Reform